CSC510-Spring25-Group14/campus-job-review-system/README.md

 <a id="project-poster"></a>
 ## 📊 Project Poster
 Curious about our project?
-View our project poster showcasing key aspects of the system [here](https://github.com/CSC510-Spring25-Group14/campus-job-review-system/blob/main/app/static/Project3-Team61-poster.png). **TBD**
+View our project poster showcasing key aspects of the system [here](app/static/Spring25-Group14-Proj-02-poster.pdf).

 ## 🤝 Contribution Guidelines
 The rules listed below are to be followed by the ones who will be contributing to the code in the repository: